Character generator

 A character generator, often abbreviated as CG, is a device or software that produces static or animated text (such as news crawls and credits rolls) for keying into a video stream.
 Modern character generators are computer-based, and they can generate graphics as well as text.

 History

 Monoscopes were used as character generators for text mode video rendering in computer displays for a short time in the 1960s.
-The CBS Laboratories Vidiac, and the A. B. Dick 990 System, were among the earliest character generators for broadcast television.
+The CBS Laboratories Vidiac, and the A. B. Dick Videograph 990 System, were among the earliest character generators for broadcast television.
 CBS Laboratories later developed the more advanced Vidifont system in preparation for the 1968 US presidential elections, where a rapid method of all-electronic character generation was required so that news outlets could identify unexpected interviewees on the spot.
 A similar generator using analogue electronics, Anchor, was developed by the BBC in 1970 and used in the general election later that year.